slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The enemy of excellence is isolation.' -- Aaron Walker*

 Make networking an [habit](chapter_1_self.md#on-habits-and-systems): who you know and whether they like you will determine what opportunities you get.
-Ultimately, your network determines your net worth.

 > *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*